 The news may come as a surprise and this may be the first time they have thought of you in this way.
 They may look for a reason why or someone to blame.
-It is important that you help them understand that being LGBTQ+ is not a part of you that anyone can change, and that you are the same person as before you came out to them.
-Direct them to our website www.belongto.org where they can educate themselves about LGBTQ+ identities and read our resources for family members.
+It is important that you help them understand that being LGBT+ is not a part of you that anyone can change, and that you are the same person as before you came out to them.

 It is possible that you will be asked questions that may be insensitive.
 Answer the questions you are comfortable with, and if you don't know how to reply, then be honest about it.
 You don't need to know all the answers.
-It is OK to tell someone that a question is inappropriate, or that you don't feel comfortable answering it.